oteku/javascript-easy-to-reason/README.md

 const actionOnList = (action:(radius:number, pi:number) => number, radii:List<number>) : List<number> => radii.map(action);
 ```

-We can use the same principe to define lot of new functions :
+We can use the same principe to define lot of new functions.
+This technique from functional programming is named **partial application**. *Partially applying* a function is a technique in which we prefill arguments to a function before it's even executed. *Partial application* of a function returns a new function with predefined arguments, one that we'll call later.

 ```Javascript
 // @flow
 import { List } from "immutable";